Iseult: Name

-Her name is variably given as most commonly either Iseult or Isolde, but also may appear as Yseult, Ysolt, Isolt, Isode, Isoude, Iseut, Isaut (Old French), Iosóid (Irish), Esyllt (Welsh), Ysella (Cornish), Isolda (Portuguese, Spanish), Izolda (Serbian) and Isotta (Italian), among other forms.
+The name is variably given as most commonly either Iseult or Isolde, but also may appear as Yseult, Ysolt, Isolt, Isode, Isoude, Iseut, Isaut (Old French), Iosóid (Irish), Esyllt (Welsh), Ysella (Cornish), Isolda (Portuguese, Spanish), and Isotta (Italian), among other forms.
 The oldest source, Béroul's 12th-century romance, spells her name as Yseut or Iseut.
-The etymology is uncertain, with most sources linking it to the Old High German words īs ("ice") and hiltja ("battle").
-Other writers derive it from a Brythonic *Adsiltia, "she who is gazed upon."
+The etymology is uncertain, with most sources linking it to the Old High German words īs ('ice') and hiltja ('battle').
+Other writers derive it from a Brythonic *Adsiltia, 'she who is gazed upon'.